i-c-stratigraphy/subcommission-cretaceous/pages/news/coniacian-ceremony.md

 The ceremony was organized by the Coniacian Working Group of the International Subcommission on Cretaceous Stratigraphy.
 Silke Voigt (University of Frankfurt), member of Coniacian Working Group played an active role in the organization of the ceremony that was hosted in the castle of Salder, Fürstensaal.

 ![](https://stratigraphy.org/subcommission-cretaceous/images/silke-panel.jpg)
-<p style="font-size:smaller;"> Silke Voigt explaining the GSSP </p>
+<p style="font-size:smaller;"> Silke Voigt explaining the GSSP</p>

 Christian Striese (2nd Major of the City of Salzgitter, Henning Zellmer (GeoparkHarz –Braunschweiger Land –  Ostfalen), Markus Stöwer (Department Head, State Authority for Mining Energy and Geology LBEG), Lower Saxony), Markus Wilmsen (Chair of SKS - Subkommission für Kreide-Stratigraphie, Vice Chair of the DSK - Deutsche Stratigraphische Kommission), Philip Gibbard (Secretary General of the IUGS - International Commission on Stratigraphy), Maria Rose Petrizzo (Chair of the IUGS - ICS International Subcommission on Cretaceous Stratigraphy), and Ireneusz Walaszczyk (Chair of the Working Group of the Coniacian Stage) attended the ceremony.

 ![](https://stratigraphy.org/subcommission-cretaceous/images/coniacian-view.jpg)

+The event was also attended by members of the Cretaceous Subcommission and co-authors of the GSSP proposal (Dangpeng Xi, Frank Wiese, Brigit Niebuhr, Ian Jarvis, Christina Ifrim, Jordan Todes) together with geologists of BGR (André Bornemann) and of LBEG (Roberto Pierau, Janine Meinsen).

 ![](https://stratigraphy.org/subcommission-cretaceous/images/coniacian-people.jpg)
 <p style="font-size:smaller;"> From left to right: J. Todes, D. Xi, B. Niebuhr, C. Ifrim, I. Jarvis, M. R. Petrizzo, S. Voigt F. Wiese, P. Gibbard</p>

 ![](https://stratigraphy.org/subcommission-cretaceous/images/coniacian-3.jpg)
 <p style="font-size:smaller;"> From left to right: A. Bornemann, M.R.
-Petrizzo, M. Wilmsen
+Petrizzo, M. Wilmsen</p>

-The event was also attended by members of the Cretaceous Subcommission and co-authors of the GSSP proposal (Dangpeng Xi, Frank Wiese, Brigit Niebuhr, Ian Jarvis, Christina Ifrim, Jordan Todes) together with geologists of BGR (André Bornemann) and of LBEG (Roberto Pierau, Janine Meinsen).

 If you are interested in seeing more photos of the ceremony please contact Maria Rose Petrizzo [mrose.petrizzo@unimi.it]